Femtoscopic study of the proton-proton and proton-deuteron systems in heavy-ion collisions at the LHC: Data analysis

-Finally, the selected (anti)proton and (anti)deuteron candidates are combined to build proton--proton (\pP), antiproton--antiproton (\ApAP), proton--deuteron (\pd), and antiproton--antideuteron (\ApAd) pairs.
-To minimize detector effects, such as track merging, a similar approach based on a close-pair-rejection criterion~\cite{kpinPbPb} is applied when the relative pseudorapidity of the two tracks is less than 0.01 ($|\Delta \eta|<0.01$).
+Finally, the selected (anti)proton and (anti)deuteron candidates are combined to build proton--proton, antiproton--antiproton (\ApAP), proton--deuteron, and antiproton--antideuteron (\ApAd) pairs.
+To ensure good track quality and suppress the effect of possible multiple (cloned or split) tracks originating from the signal left by a single particle, reconstructed track pairs are required to share less than 5$\%$ of their clusters.
+Furthermore, to minimize detector effects, such as track merging, a similar approach based on a close-pair-rejection criterion~\cite{kpinPbPb} is applied when the relative pseudorapidity of the two tracks is less than 0.01 ($|\Delta \eta|<0.01$).
 Pairs of tracks within the volume of the TPC are removed if their spatial overlap, defined as the percentage of points where the distance between two tracks in TPC is smaller than 3~cm, is above 5$\%$ and 2$\%$ for \pP and \pd study, respectively.
+The pair selection criteria are optimized individually for each analysis to enhance the purity and quality of the selected pairs, while maintaining sufficient statistical precision.